 The following eight workouts can help improve your endurance for races from 5K to the marathon.
 Threshold and long runs are excluded from this list because there are so many articles and examples of those workouts, but I consider those two workouts vital to improving aerobic fitness, or endurance.

 Fartlek is a Swedish term that means "speed play."
 Fartlek workouts help the athlete learn how to feel different paces, and this skill is important if you want to run at your fitness level in a race, rather than going out too hard, then slowing down as the race progresses.
-Learning what pace you can sustain for a given distance is important, and is much better than looking at your GPS watch every two minutes to see what pace you're running.
+Learning what pace you can sustain for a given distance is important for consistency.

 The first part of the fartlek is the "on" portion and here you want to be running a challenging, but controlled pace.
 The second part is "steady" and this is the key to the fartlek workout—you're not running slow and you're not running your easy pace, but rather a pace that is faster than your normal easy-day pace, but obviously slower than the "on" portion.
 You never get a full recovery with a fartlek workout because the slowest running you're doing is steady running.